criceii/Code-Examples/README.md

 **Please Read!!!**

-All code samples are generalized versions derived from functional originals.
+All code samples are generalized versions derived from functional originals, with some developed using GitHub Copilot.